 Preventing Man-in-the-Middle Attacks

 Types of Man-in-the-Middle Attacks

 Although the overall concepts are generally the same, the execution and processes of different MitM attacks can vary significantly.
 These nuances mean that knowing what to look for and how to prevent man-in-the-middle attacks can be difficult.
 Let’s take a look at the most common tactics and later we'll provide some tips for man-in-the-middle attack prevention.

 1. IP Spoofing

-In this type of MitM attack, the hacker manipulates its network packet information to present themselves as having the IP address of a legitimate device or application.
+In an IP Spoofing attack (a type of MitM), the hacker manipulates its network packet information to present themselves as having the IP address of a legitimate device or application.
 This allows them access to restricted networks and its resources.
 The attacker can also spoof the IPs of both user and server to intercept and snoop on all communications between them.